 One of the reasons I like to travel is to be reminded how interesting seemingly ordinary things can be.
-On a trip to Costa Rica last year, I had many such opportunities.
+On a trip to Costa Rica in the early 2000s, I had many such opportunities.
 Just walking into a local market made my eyes widen when I saw Tang in no fewer than eight flavors (Lime, Mango, Apple, Peach, Mandarin, Pineapple, and Strawberry—in addition to the original Orange).
-To someone who sees this selection every day, it would seem completely normal, but to me the thought of Mango Tang was exotic and exciting.
+A little thing, but the novelty gave me a lot of joy.

 A Tall Drink of Water

-Later, while visiting a botanical garden, a botanist shared some fascinating details about this striking plant.
+While visiting a botanical garden, a botanist shared some fascinating details about this striking plant.
 For starters, the Traveler’s Palm (sometimes called Traveler’s Tree) is not really a palm at all, although the trunk gives it that appearance.
-It’s closely related to bananas (as you might guess from the shape of the leaves) and in the same family as the Bird-of-Paradise Flower.
-It gets its name from two distinctive characteristics.
+It’s closely related to bananas (as you might guess from the shape of the leaves) and in the same family as the bird-of-paradise flower—indeed, the Traveler’s Palm has flowers that look very much like bird-of-paradise flowers, but with different colors.
+The Traveler’s Palm gets its name from two distinctive characteristics.
 First, the leaves collect water and channel it into the base of the plant, so a thirsty traveler could cut a hole in the soft trunk and get a significant amount of drinkable water—about one liter per branch.
 Second, Traveler’s Palms tend to grow in an east-west direction, with each new branch turning either toward or away from the sun.
 So it can also serve as a sort of compass, to put you back on track after quenching your thirst.

 The Traveler’s Palm, which goes by the scientific name Ravenala madagascariensis, is native to Madagascar, but can be found in tropical and subtropical regions all over the world.
 If you live in an area with the right climate and enough space, you can even grow your own.
 Its major requirements are sunshine, water, and protection from freezing and high winds.
 The trees can grow to be as tall as 60 feet (18.3m), so they’ll be much happier outside than inside.